 Field Day Guide

-Each spring, Practical Farmers sends out our much anticipated Field Day Guide.
-This fifty-page print publication is your guide to farmer-led events in Iowa during the spring, summer, and fall.
+Each spring, Practical Farmers sends out our much-anticipated field day guide.
+This 80-page print publication is your guide to farmer-led events in Iowa during the spring, summer and autumn.

 After each field day, Practical Farmers staff members recap the day’s events in a blog post.
 These posts are helpful both for those who attended the field day and those who were not able to attend.